PaulRBerg/prb-proxy/README.md

 ## Gas Efficiency

-It costs 528,529 gas to deploy a PRBProxy, whereas a DSProxy costs 596,198 gas - a reduction in deployment costs of roughly 12%.
+It costs ~528,529 gas to deploy a PRBProxy, whereas a DSProxy costs 596,198 gas - a reduction in deployment costs of roughly 12%.

 The `execute` function in PRBProxy is slightly more expensive than in its counterpart, due to the safety checks in our implementation.
-However, the majority of gas costs when calling execute are instead related to the logic being executed in the target contract.
+However, the majority of gas cost when calling `execute` is due to the target contract.

 ## Contributing